ensomnia16/CS305-23S-Assignment2/README.md

 PROTOCAL_VERSION STATUS_CODE STATUS
 ```

 You only need to implement `HTTP/1.1`.
 You do not need to implement `HTTPS`.
 You are guarenteed that when testing this part, a `.pcap` that contains only `HTTP` packets will be provided.
-For those packets which does not have a HTTP header, you should use
+For those packets which does not have a HTTP header but does belong to  a HTTP stream, you should use

 ```
 ..NO HEADER..